There are two types of Lasting Power of Attorney available under English law:

 They have severe learning disabilities

-As a deputy, you’ll be authorised by the Court of Protection to make decisions on their behalf.
-There are 2 types of deputy similar to types of Power of Attorney:
+As a Deputy, you’ll be authorised by the Court of Protection to make decisions on their behalf.
+There are two types of Deputy similar to the types of Attorney: